Can You Sue Uber Or Lyft If Your Driver Crashes?

 Negligent Hiring, Supervision, Or Retention

-Rideshare providers are legally responsible for ensuring their drivers meet basic safety qualifications before allowing them to transport passengers.
+Rideshare providers have certain obligations to screen their drivers for basic safety qualifications before allowing them to transport passengers.
 This duty includes conducting comprehensive background checks, reviewing driving records, and screening for histories of reckless driving, DUIs, or criminal behavior.

 Policies Encouraging Unsafe Driving

 While Uber and Lyft publicly emphasize safety, their business model and incentive structures can sometimes push drivers toward risky behaviors.
-A 2018 study published in the Journal of Occupational and Environmental Medicine found that economic situations and the pressures of rideshare work often lead to unsafe driving practices.
-Specific company policies and earning structures can indirectly encourage dangerous behaviors such as:
+A 2018 study published in the Journal of Occupational and Environmental Medicine indicates that economic pressures and demanding work schedules in rideshare driving can contribute to unsafe driving practices.
+Some company policies and earning structures may contribute to risky driving behaviors, such as:

 • Speeding to complete more trips in limited time windows.